palmtag/palmtag.github.io/double_precision.md

 If you do arithmetic with a single and a double, or an integer with a double, it will promote the lower precision number to the higher precision number.
 However, the lower precision number may not have the accuracy you think it does.

-*Watch out for integer division!*   Having something like “1/2” will evaluate to 0 with integer division.
+**Watch out for integer division!**   Having something like "1/2" will evaluate to 0 with integer division.

 ## Intrinsic Functions